P-Harwood/Zephyr-dualbank-xip-unofficial/readme.md

     mcumgr --conntype serial --connstring "COM5,baud=115200" image upload build\v2\db_xip\zephyr\zephyr.signed.bin

-The example application has a uart console.
-Access this with teraterm.
-Commands:
+The example application has a UART console.
+Connect with UART via TeraTerm and execute the commands:

     dualboot        - list commands
     dualboot list   - provides details on the images loaded on the device